 - During menopause, estrogen levels can fluctuate dramatically as the body prepares to shut down the ovaries

 “Tension headaches are the most common type of headache,” Jones explains.
 “The exact cause of this type of headache is not known, but there are a number of triggers associated with it.
 These headaches can result in feelings of pain and tension in the back, neck, around the eyes and in the jaw.”
-When asked what prevention preventative options are available for tension- and stress-related headaches, Jones suggests good posture, exercise and taking steps to reduce stress levels, as well as proper hydration and a healthy diet.
+Regarding preventative options available for tension- and stress-related headaches, Jones suggests good posture, exercise and taking steps to reduce stress levels, as well as proper hydration and a healthy diet.

-Some of the major triggers to be aware of when it comes to tension and stress headaches, according to our experts:
+According to our experts, some of the major triggers to be aware of when it comes to tension and stress include:

 - Muscle strain